datoviz/datoviz/docs/reference/visuals.md

 | `mat4` | 32 | 512 | 4x4 matrix of floats |
 | `custom` | - | - | used by structured/record arrays (heterogeneous types) |
 | `str` | 64 | 64 | pointer to `char` |

+## Technical notes

+* In a given visual, a prop is entirely defined by its type and its index.
+A visual may have multiple props of the same type.
+For example, the `segment` visual has a first prop `pos` with the segment start position, and another with the segment end position.
+The tables below specify the role of these indices in each case.
+* A **visual source** corresponds to a GPU object holding the data for the visual.
+Common source types include: vertex buffer, index buffer, uniform buffer, texture.
+In a given visual, a source is entirely defined by its type and its index.
+Each prop is typically linked to a given source.
+Most props correspond either to shader attributes, in which case they are associated with the vertex buffer, or to global variables, in which case they are associated with uniform buffers.
+* A visual is composed of one or several **pipelines**: graphics pipelines (or just **graphics**), and optionally compute pipelines (or just **computes**).
+A graphics pipeline corresponds to a vertex shader, a fragment shader, and possibly other shaders.
+In a given visual, each pipeline is entirely defined by its type (graphics or compute) and its index.
+The tables below specify the different pipelines when there are several of them in a given visual.
+For example, the axes visual contains a `segment` graphics for tick segments, and a `text` graphics for tick labels.
+* Props marked *uniform* below can only receive a single value.
+They correspond to struct fields in a uniform buffer, and they are thus shared across all vertices of a given visual.